Cruel intentions » TheVoiceBW

 She appeared before court again the following day and was released to go home.

-If it sees fit, court has the option to impose a fine anywhere between P30, 000 to P50, 000, hand down a possible seven to ten year prison sentence or even both.
+If it sees fit, the court has the option to impose a fine anywhere between P30,000 and P50,000, hand down a possible seven- to ten-year prison sentence or even both.